AricChong12/AI-Terminal-App/README.md

 # A simple AI Terminal App

-Tips: Prompt then wait 10s then prompt
+Tips: Prompt then wait 10s then prompt again